Diagnosed with cancer on February 10, 2003 at the age of 64, Jerry Parins embarked on a journey that would undoubtedly change his life.

 Today, Parins is volunteering his time for a different cause.

-"The motorcycle riders have given our ride its own identity throughout these past nine years.
+"The motorcycle riders have given our ride its own identity throughout these past ten years.
 Men, women and children fighting their own cancer battles - we care deeply about them and their families." -- Jerry